angela1C/Programming-and-Scripting-Project/README.md

 - [ ] Refer to task list as a guideline
 - [ ] Use headings as links, maybe create a table of contents
 - [ ] keep the jupyter notebook in line with the python script and readme document.
-- [ ] get links to images working
+- [x] get links to images working
+- [ ] The project should be well organised and contain detailed explanations
+- [ ] The analysis will be well conceived and and examples of interesting analyses that others have pursued based on the data set will be discussed.

-# Table of Contents
+## Table of Contents

 1. Introduction and problem statement
 2. [Background information about the Iris data set](#background)